distro/source/README.md

 Distrø Tree
 ===========

-The main rbuild tree of Distrø.
+The main tree of Distrø with officially checked and maintained rbuilds.